 6. Sergei Rachmaninoff Footage With His Own Voice Included

-His sense of humour seems very much in evidence in every scene.
+His sense of humor seems very much in evidence in every scene.
 We already knew him partly from the incredible depths of his musical genius.
 To see him as a funny, family man, he merely ascends in our opinion, if that were possible.
 What a poorer world it would be without Rachmaninoff.

 7. Sergei Prokofiev Plays Piano And Discusses His Music